We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why We’re the Experts

-• Jesse Raub is Serious Eats' commerce writer and spent over 15 years working in the specialty coffee industry.
-He's our in-house coffee expert and regularly tests coffee gear, including reviews of coffee roasters, coffee scales, and pour-over brewers.
+• Jesse Raub was Serious Eats' commerce writer and spent over 15 years working in the specialty coffee industry.
+He's regularly tested coffee gear, including reviews of coffee scales and pour-over brewers.

 • For this review, we put 13 coffee makers through a series of tests to check for coffee quality, temperature, and time, and the results were cross-checked with our previous results.